apache/daffodil-site/site/faq.md

 If you get done writing something very deeply nested like this (and XPath style languages require this all the time), then you do NOT want anything messing with the whitespace.

-About the xml:space='preserve' attribute: According to this thread on the stack overflow web site, xml:space is only about whitespace-only nodes, not nodes that are part whitespace.
+About the xml:space='preserve' attribute: According to [this page](http://www.xmlplease.com/xml/xmlspace/), xml:space is only about whitespace-only nodes, not nodes that are part whitespace.
 Within element-only content, the text nodes found between the elements are whitespace-only nodes.
 Unless you use xml:space='preserve', those are eliminated.
 None of the above discussion is about whitespace-only nodes.
 It's about value nodes containing text strings with surrounding whitespace.
 </div>